 If it increases its margin to 0.9%, the company can maximise its revenue.
 It now takes only three customers out of every 10, but makes $27m (off a volume of $3bn), all straight to the bottom line.

 What does that do to the valuation of your business?
 Pick a multiple and apply that to the millions of extra profit.

 Why your company needs this

 Our model helps solve a widespread problem among payment companies – the lack of data on customer behaviour.
 Every company has the opportunity to analyse the behaviour of their own customers, but every company’s data is biased (as they are looking only at customers who selected them).
 No amount of A/B testing on your own customers can negate this bias.

 To overcome this, we’ve built our model off our own proprietary dataset, which we’ve gathered over many years across our group.
 This data includes customer behaviour across multiple providers, and gives insight into real consumer preferences and selection behaviour in the money transfer market.

 We’ve taken this data and used machine learning methods to understand how different pricing structures influence customer behaviour and on-boarding.
 This in turn allows us to find the optimal price payment companies should charge, across different transfer amounts.
 The charts above are based on the use of our model to find margins to maximising profit.
 Our model can also be optimised for customer acquisition or any combination between more profit and more customers.

 How do I access this?

-Our optimal pricing analysis is part of our FXCintel portal, providing organisations the possibility to finally answer the question “what is the optimal margin” to maximize our profits?
+Our optimal pricing analysis is part of our FXC Intelligence portal, providing organisations the possibility to finally answer the question “what is the optimal margin” to maximise our profits?
 Get in touch with us.